Model-Intercomparison-Datasets/Cache-Creek/README.md

 ![sac5_map](Fig/sac5/sac5_map.png)

-According to NLDAS-2, between 2000 and 2017 the mean temperature and precipitation was $12.8 ^\circ C$ and $\approx 817 mm​$, respectively, in this catchment.
+According to NLDAS-2, between 2000 and 2017 the mean temperature and precipitation was $12.8 ^\circ C$ and $\approx 817 mm$, respectively, in this catchment.
 Precipitation is unevenly distributed through the year, with winter and spring precipitation being the vast majority of the contribution to the annual total (Fig. \ref{fig:sh_pt}.

 ![sac5_PT](Fig/sac5/sac5_PT.png)